wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 #### Complete the Transfer on the Destination Chain

 Once you fetch the VAA correctly, the final step is to complete the transfer on the destination chain (Solana in this example).
-This involves redeeming the VAA, which moves the USDC from Circle's custody onto the destination chain
+This involves redeeming the VAA, which moves the USDC from Circle's custody onto the destination chain.

 1. **Complete the transfer** - after successfully fetching the VAA, use the `completeTransfer()` function to finalize the transfer on the destination chain.
 This requires the destination signer to sign and submit the transaction to the destination chain